All Episodes

 They actually had decent maps of the Americas.

-And they knew the route, they knew the approximate sailing time.
+They knew the approximate sailing time.

-So this was not a, you know, sailing off and hoping you weren't going to sail off the edge of the world, kind of a thing.
+So this was not a, you know, sailing off and hoping you weren't going to sail off the edge of the world kind of a thing.

-Uh uh and France was off on its own thing.
+And France was off on its own thing.

-Uh King of Spain and the King of Portugal are pissed at each other because they've each got a lot of money, they're very powerful empires, and they're going off colonizing.
+King of Spain and the King of Portugal are pissed at each other because they've each got a lot of money, they're very powerful empires, and they're going off colonizing.

-They're gonna go off and colonize.
+They're going to go off and colonize.

-And and basically what the Pope did was to decide, you know, let's cut it in half, dudes.
+And basically what the Pope did was to decide, you know, let's cut it in half, dudes.

 You know, you each be satisfied with what I give you.